Sechin Bajo

-Sechin Bajo is a large archaeological site with ruins dating from 3500 BCE to 1300 BCE, making it not only one of the oldest centers of civilization in the Western Hemisphere, but also one of the oldest civilization centers on earth, although Göbekli Tepe is nearly twice as old.
+Sechin Bajo plaza is a large archaeological site with ruins dating from 3500 BCE to 1300 BCE, making it not only one of the oldest centers of civilization in the Western Hemisphere, but also one of the oldest civilization centers on earth.
 Sechin Bajo is located in the valley of the Sechin River, about 12 km from the Pacific Ocean and about 330 km northwest of Lima, Peru.
 Sechin Bajo is one ruin among many located in close proximity to each other in the valleys of the Casma and Sechin Rivers.

 In 2008, a German and Peruvian archaeological team, headed by Peter Fuchs, announced that a circular plaza, 10–12 m in diameter and constructed of rocks and rectangular adobe bricks had been found at Sechin Bajo.
 Radiocarbon dating indicated that plaza was constructed in 3500 BCE.
 A nearby 2 m frieze was dated at 3600 BCE.
 The plaza and the frieze are the two oldest examples of monumental architecture discovered thus far in the Americas.
 Sechin Bajo may contend with sites of the Norte Chico/Caral–Supe civilization, most notably the Sacred City of Caral-Supe as the oldest urban settlement of the Americas.